gareth4192/Blinds/README.md

-#E-commerce website build using the mean stack
+#E-commerce website built using the mean stack